ozguryazilimas/wp-postane/yet-another-related-posts-plugin/readme.txt

 `

 == Changelog ==
+= 5.19.0 (28-April-2021) =
+* New: **YARPP Block** 🎉 now available for the WordPress Block Editor (Gutenberg) for drag and drop placement customization
+* New: Choose image size for YARPP custom theme templates
+* [Bugfix](https://wordpress.org/support/topic/database-entries-being-added-to-the-post-as-html): Indicate `yarpp_meta` postmeta is protected to prevent themes from displaying it
+* [Bugfix](https://wordpress.org/support/topic/fatal-error-3858/): Check `wp_get_additional_image_sizes` exists for backwards compatibility to older versions of WordPress

 = 5.18.2 (19-April-2021) =
 * [Bugfix](https://wordpress.org/support/topic/thumbnail-size-wont-change/): Allow default WP image sizes to be picked for the YARPP Thumbnail theme